ruichen-v/verify-neural-CBF/README.md

 ## Verification of neural CBFs
 For the verificaiton under Dubins Car, see Jupyter file `verify_car.ipynb`.
 Similarly, `verify_point.ipynb` is for point robot and `verify_planar_quad.ipynb` is for planar quadrotor.
 Replace the corresponding path with `naive` or `adv` for different pre-trained models.
 Also, $\alpha$ and number of grids per dimension can also specified for ablation study.
 For baselines, specify `max_iter=1` in `BFS` mehtod to specify NNCB-IBP and otherwise, it is for BBV baseline.
+There is a tutorial example on `ModelVerification.jl` regarding verifying neural control barrier function [here](https://github.com/intelligent-control-lab/ModelVerification.jl/blob/main/tutorial/tutorial.ipynb).

 ## Citation
 If you find the repo useful, please cite:

 H. Hu, Y. Yang, T. Wei and C. Liu
-"[Verification of Neural Control Barrier Functions with Symbolic Derivative Bounds Propagation](https://openreview.net/forum?id=jnubz7wB2w)", Conference on Robot Learning (CoRL).
+"[Verification of Neural Control Barrier Functions with Symbolic Derivative Bounds Propagation](https://proceedings.mlr.press/v270/hu25a.html)", Conference on Robot Learning (CoRL).
 PMLR, 2024
 ```
 @InProceedings{pmlr-v270-hu25a,
   title = 	 {Verification of Neural Control Barrier Functions with Symbolic Derivative Bounds Propagation},